facelessuser/coloraide/docs/src/markdown/interpolation.md

 The `overlay` method allows a transparent color to be overlaid on top of another color creating the composite of the two.
 To perform an overlay, a background color must be provided to the color along with an optional color space.
 If a color is to be overlaid within a smaller color space, the colors will be mapped to the smaller space.

-It is probably, not recommended to overlay in cylindrical color spaces, but there is no restrictions prohibiting such actions.
+!!!
+Note "Cylindrical Spaces"
+    Certain color spaces, like cylindrical spaces (HSV, HSL, HWB, and LCH), will not be overlaid in their own space.
+    This is because these spaces do not work well with the overlay algorithm.
+Instead, such spaces will be mapped to more suitable spaces; such as, HSL, HSV, and HWB to sRGB and LCH to LAB.

 In the example below, we take the `#!color rgb(100% 0% 0% / 0.5)` and overlay it on the color `#!color black`.
 This yields the color: `#!color rgb(127.5 0 0)`.